From pitted tooth enamel to canker sores, oral health may be a sneaky sign of celiac disease. Yet too few dentists are filled in on the risks.

 Once, it was thought that celiac disease was just a childhood condition that would go away.
 Now it’s recognized as part of a family of autoimmune diseases that includes rheumatoid arthritis, Type 1 diabetes and multiple sclerosis.

-Today, research shows the disease’s symptoms have expanded beyond gastrointestinal distress to include an array of conditions that affect other areas of the body, from the skin to the bones and sometimes even the brain.
+Today, research shows the disease’s symptoms have expanded beyond gastrointestinal distress to include an array of conditions that affect other areas of the body, from the skin to the bones, dental health and sometimes even the brain.

 Or so one would think.
 Canada became the first country to adopt clinical guidelines for dentists covering dental issues associated in celiac disease back in 2011.
-While U.S. celiac non-profits offer information about the relationship, the American Dental Association only recently published guidance related to celiac disease for its members.
+While U.S. celiac non-profits offer information about the relationship between the disease and dental health, the American Dental Association only recently published guidance related to celiac disease for its members.

 As a result, Malahias says that most American dentists simply aren’t educated about the oral symptoms of celiac disease, and of the key role they could play in detecting it.
 He used to be one of them.
 It was only in 2006 that he became aware the condition could affect the development of tooth enamel when his wife, in her 40s, and his daughter, then 7, were both diagnosed with celiac disease.